ykskb/phrag/docs/performance.md

 ### Observations

-- **Resource allocation**: performance roughly seems to have increased linear with the resource allocation overall and improvement was even more significant for nested queries.
+- **Resource allocation**: performance seems to have improved roughly linear with the resource allocation overall and improvement was even more significant for nested queries.

 - **Nest levels**: considering additional SQL queries and serialization required per nest level, `20%` to `50%` less performance per nest levels seems reasonable.
 However, with increased resources, performance drop with nested queries seems to be smaller.
 It was also observed that querying nested objects for `has-many` relationship affects performance more than `has-one` relationship, which indicates serialization and validation of retrieved records as per GraphQL schema is possibly the factor for larger latency and resource consumption.